gabesoft/srunner/README.md

 - `dir`:      the scripts directory (this can be a string or an array)
 - `onError`:  the name of the error handler that will be called in case of error
 - `quiet`:    set to true to avoid printing the step name before each step executes
+- `state`:    an object to set as the initial state

 ## run(cb)